Goldorion/Enchanter/README.md

 ### Treasures:

 * Second chance (Chestplate): The player is kept to 0.5 hearths, but if durability is 1, the chest plate breaks, otherwise the durability is set to 1.
+* Unvanishable: Each time, the entity item life reaches 0 tick, 5 more minutes will be added for each level.
+Remove 1 level/5 minutes.

 ### Curses:
 * Sleepless Night: You can't sleep!
-You're too busy to sleep anyways.
+You're too busy to sleep anyway.

 ### Protections:
 * Falling Block Protection (Helmet): 0.5 heart/level